Skip to main content

 As more individuals and organizations around the world become dependent on technology for their day-to-day operations, cybercrime has also become more common, from identity theft and phishing schemes to computer viruses and data breaches.

-Dr. Trebor Evans and the text Dr. Trebor EvansAn annual report by the Identity Theft Resource Center (ITRC) noted that data breaches in 2021 far surpassed numbers in previous years.
-According to the FBI's Internet Crime Report, Americans lost over $6.9 billion from cybercrime in 2021 (FBI PDF Source).
-It is not only adults who are at risk of being victimized by cybercrime—a recent AARP-sponsored report stated that children are increasingly at risk for identity theft as well.
+Dr. Trebor Evans and the text Dr. Trebor EvansAn annual report by the Identity Theft Resource Center (ITRC) noted that data breaches in 2022 were the second-highest number of events in a single year.
+According to the Federal Bureau of Investigation's (FBI) internet crime report, Americans lost over $10.2 billion from cybercrime in 2022, a $3.3 billion increase from 2021 (FBI PDF Source).

 "There is a shortage of cyber talent, and employers know it.
-This was the trend before the pandemic hit and is even more pronounced," said Dr. Trebor Evans, a chief information security officer and SNHU adjunct instructor.
-"Now more than ever, opportunities are abundant for entering the cyber field."
+This was the trend before the pandemic hit and is even more pronounced," said Dr. Trebor Evans, a chief information security officer (CISO) and SNHU adjunct instructor.
+"Now more than ever, opportunities are abundant for entering the cyber field."*

 Consider Your Cybersecurity Career Interests